supersoniko/dynamodb-paginator/README.md

 // Could be a cursor from a previous paginated result const cursor = undefined

-// As of version 2.x.x this does not return the whole query params object const paginationParams = decodeCursor(cursor) || {}
+// As of version 2.x.x decodeCursor does not return the whole query params object const paginationParams = decodeCursor(cursor) || {}
 const queryParams = {...standardQueryParams, ...paginationParams}

 const result = await documentClient.query(queryParams).promise();

-const paginatedResult = getPaginatedResult<User>(params, limit, result);
+// By default the cursors are encoded in base64, but you can supply your own encoding function const paginatedResult = getPaginatedResult<User>(params, limit, result);
+// Output:
+// {
+//     data: [];
+//     meta: {
+//         limit: number;
+//         hasMoreData: boolean;
+//         cursor: string;
+//         backCursor: string;
+//         count: number;
+//     };
+// }
 ```

 ## Security disclaimer